JetBrains/teamcity-api-js/Readme.md

 # TeamCity UI Plugin definitions module

 This module contains typings for the updated TeamCity UI Plugin development guide.
-It provides typings for both Flow JS and TypeScript and should be used as a helper in time you develop the Plugin for the TeamCity.
+It provides typings for TypeScript and should be used as a helper in time you develop the Plugin for the TeamCity.

 **Warning!
-This module is still under active development.
-Some APIs will be changed by the time of TeamCity 2020.2 release.**
+This module is still under active development.**

 There are some useful resources for this repository:
 * [JetBrains / TeamCity Blog post about the UI Plugins](https://blog.jetbrains.com/teamcity/2020/09/teamcity-2020-2-updated-plugin-development)